What is the Bluebeam Studio API?

 What is the "Console" when I log in to my BBDN account?

 Your Bluebeam Developer Network account comes with a Studio Prime sandbox space where you can build and test code.
-The Console is essentially interactive documentation connected to your Studio Prime sandbox space.
+The Console is interactive documentation connected to your Studio Prime sandbox space.
 Just be sure to click “Explore” before trying out any of the calls:

 Where can I find examples of code interacting with the API?

 After registering for a developer account, you will have access to the Console, where you can find all the parameter and response details for each call.
 If you are working on a Studio Sessions-based workflow, visit our Studio Sessions lifecycle guide.

 How can I get test data into my sandbox?

 You can create test data (such as Studio Sessions, Studio Projects, and files within each) through the Console.
 You can also create test data within your Studio Prime sandbox space by logging in to Studio through Bluebeam Revu, our desktop application.
 Simply click on the Studio tab within Revu and log in using your Bluebeam Developer Network account credentials.
 To learn more about accessing Studio from within Revu, visit our Learning about Bluebeam Studio Studio Support page.
 To download a free 30-day trial of Bluebeam Revu, visit our Trials page.

 Are there any multistep API functions?